fluffiness/Hilbert-curve/README.md

 # Hilbert-curve

-Draws Hilbert curves with pygame and pyOpenGL.
+Draws Hilbert curves and sierpinski curves with matplotlob.
+Animate Hilbert curves using matplotlib.animation.